 - For more information on the Social Work Program's Assessment self-study, please view the outcomes findings here: CSWE Assessment 2015

-- The New York State Social Work Education Association has recognized the incredible caliber of our students by electing three students over the past six years as student of the year!
-This is from among about 30 undergraduate programs across the state.
+- The New York State Social Work Education Association (comprising 30 undergraduate programs from across the state) has recognized the incredible caliber of our students by electing three as Student of the Year in the past six years!

 Sample Social Work Program Courses